superkabuki/threefive_is_SCTE35/hls.md

 * `starts`:            set which Segmentation Type IDs to use to start breaks.

-  Edit the file as needed and then run threefive3 hls.
+  Edit the file as needed and then run threefive hls.

 # [ Profile Formatting Rules ]